Topdev0706/Blockchain-Bitcoin-/README.md

 # qfactom
-kdb+ library designed to interact with the Factom Blockchain via the factomd client REST API and factom wallet REST API.
+kdb+ library designed to interact with the Factom via the factomd client REST API and factom wallet REST API.

 Library enables